5 Awesome Subway Art Installations

 (Photo by MTAPhotos)

-1. Masstransiscope, by Bill Brand (can be seen on board Manhattan-bound B and Q express trains just after Dekalb Avenue, Brooklyn).
-Originally designed in 1980 in a now-abandoned Myrtle Avenue subway station in Brooklyn, in 2008 this exhibit was restored to make it visible out the windows of the express trains heading from Dekalb Avenue into Manhattan.
-Two hundred and twenty-eight panels rush past, creating the illusion of a moving image that twists and twirls.
-(Of course, if your train is slowed by traffic, the twisting and twirling may happen more slowly than intended….)
-A must-see, even if you don’t ride the train — you can watch the video on YouTube.
+Originally designed in 1980 in a now-abandoned Myrtle Avenue subway station in Brooklyn, in 2008 this exhibit was restored to make it visible out the windows of the express trains heading from Dekalb Avenue into Manhattan.ย Two hundred and twenty-eight panels rush past, creating the illusion of a moving image that twists and twirls.
+Of course, if your train is slowed by traffic, the twisting and twirling may happen more slowly than intended.
+This is a must-see, even if you donโ€™t ride the train.
+You can watch the video on YouTube.

-1. Carrying On, by Janet Zweig and Edward Del Rosario (N/R at Prince Street, Manhattan).
-This exhibit of almost 200 silhouettes of New Yorkers carrying “stuff” along the city streets — backpacks, trash bags, boxes, and more — was unveiled in 2004, with the idea that after 9/11, city life must carry on as usual, with the daily business of New Yorkers as alive as ever.
-The steel and marble images were created based on photographs of real New Yorkers on the streets and in the subway station, and, taken together, the dozens of pictures tell a story of a city still vibrant and busy.
+This exhibit of almost 200 silhouettes of New Yorkers carrying โ€œstuffโ€ along the city streets, backpacks, trash bags, boxes, and more, debuted in 2004.
+The idea was that after 9/11, city life must carry on as usual, with the daily business of New Yorkers as alive as ever.
+Photographs of real New Yorkers inspired the steel and marble images.
+The dozens of images tell a story of a vibrant and busy city.

 Prince